phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 [APIC]: https://en.wikipedia.org/wiki/Intel_APIC_Architecture

 The 8259 has 8 interrupt lines and several lines for communicating with the CPU.
-The typical systems back then where equipped with two instances of the 8259 PIC, one primary and one secondary PIC connected to one of the interrupt lines of the primary:
+The typical systems back then where equipped with two instances of the 8259 PIC, one acting as master and the other as slave connected to one of the masters interrupt lines:

 [Intel 8259]: https://en.wikipedia.org/wiki/Intel_8259